R. Kelly avoids lengthy add-on to 30-year prison sentence

 People are also reading…

-With Thursday's sentence, though, Kelly will serve no more than 31 years.
-That means he will be eligible for release at around age 80, providing him some hope of one day leaving prison alive.
+“It’s the right outcome,” Bonjean said of the sentence after the hearing ended.
+"The judge was reasonable.
+He, I think, took into account both sides and ultimately was fair.”

+The U.S. Attorney in Chicago, John Lausch, conceded that prosecutors were disappointed Kelly didn’t receive more consecutive prison time.
+But he added, “Twenty years is a significant sentence, and we are happy that that was imposed in this case."

-Leinenweber said at the outset of the hearing that he did not accept the government’s contention that Kelly used fear to woo underage girls for sex.
+The judge said at the outset of Thursday's hearing that he did not accept the government’s contention that Kelly used fear to woo underage girls for sex, a determination that was important in deciding whether to extend Kelly's current term significantly.

 “The (government’s) whole theory of grooming, was sort of the opposite of fear of bodily harm,” the judge told the court.
 “It was the fear of lost love, lost affections (from Kelly)'. … It just doesn’t seem to me that it rises to the fear of bodily harm.”